-6.4.1 - Preliminary application
+6.4.2 - Final application

-6.4.1.a - The National Federation must endorse preliminary application for entry of national teams.
-Clubs must endorse preliminary applications for entry of club teams; state for state teams etc.

-6.4.1.b - The HOC must receive preliminary applications for entries at least eight (8) weeks prior to the competition.
-Late applications for entry cannot be accepted.

-6.4.1.c - A preliminary application for entry must, contain as a minimum the following details:

-- The name of the Club or National Federation which the players' delegation is representing - The full name and contact details of the Team Leader - The name of each team - The event in which each team wish to compete - Where the entry of one (1) team is conditional upon the acceptance for entry of another team, this must be clearly specified in the application for entry 6.4.2 - Final application

-6.4.2.a - The National Federation must endorse final applications for entry of national teams.
-Final applications for entry of club teams must be endorsed by clubs, state-by-state etc.

-6.4.2.b - The HOC must receive final applications for entries at least four (4) weeks prior to the competition.
-Late applications for entry cannot be accepted.

-6.4.2.c - A final application for entry must, at least contain the following details:

-- The full name and contact details of the Team Leader - Details of other team officials, last name, first name and function - Details of players, last name, first name, date of birth, gender AND player-number - Details of team identification, colours

-6.4.2.d - The HOC must acknowledge final applications for entry within 48 hours of receipt.
-Any problems with the final application for entry must be notified at this time.

-6.4.3 - The withdrawal of an entry or application for entry at any time after the close of applications for entry is final.

-6.4.4 - The HOC can charge an entry fee:

-6.4.4.a - Entry fees are not refundable once the application for entry has been accepted.

-6.4.4.b - If teams cannot be fitted into the competition, their application for entry will be refused and the entry fees must be refunded.

-6.4.5 - No changes may be made to team details after completion of the accreditation process, or the Team Leaders meeting if there is no formal accreditation process.
+- 6.4.2.a The National Federation must endorse final applications for entry of national teams.
+Final applications for entry of club teams must be endorsed by clubs, state-by-state etc. - 6.4.2.b The HOC must receive final applications for entries at least four (4) weeks prior to the competition.
+Late applications for entry cannot be accepted. - 6.4.2.c A final application for entry must, at least contain the following details: - The full name and contact details of the Team Leader - Details of other team officials, last name, first name and function - Details of players, last name, first name, date of birth, gender AND player-number - Details of team identification, colours - 6.4.2.d The HOC must acknowledge final applications for entry within 48 hours of receipt.
+Any problems with the final application for entry must be notified at this time. - 6.4.3 The withdrawal of an entry or application for entry at any time after the close of applications for entry is final. - 6.4.4 The HOC can charge an entry fee: - 6.4.4.a Entry fees are not refundable once the application for entry has been accepted. - 6.4.4.b If teams cannot be fitted into the competition, their application for entry will be refused and the entry fees must be refunded. - 6.4.5 No changes may be made to team details after completion of the accreditation process, or the Team Leaders meeting if there is no formal accreditation process.

-6.5 - DETERMINATION OF EVENTS

-6.5.1 - If an event has too few teams applying for entry, teams applications for entry may be transferred into another event.
-This can only be done as per the instructions on the team application for entry and subject to the eligibility of the players for the new event.

-6.5.2 - If teams cannot be fitted into the competition in this way, their application for entry will be rejected.
+- 6.5.1 If an event has too few teams applying for entry, teams applications for entry may be transferred into another event.
+This can only be done as per the instructions on the team application for entry and subject to the eligibility of the players for the new event. - 6.5.2 If teams cannot be fitted into the competition in this way, their application for entry will be rejected.